scottbreenmsft/scripts/Intune/macOS/Software Updates/README.md

 ## Update policies for macOS
 Insert documentation here..

+> [!NOTE]
-NOTE: This feature triggers the installation of updates during a device check-in.
+> This feature triggers the installation of updates during a device check-in.
 If reboot are required, they may occur without prompting the user.

+> [!IMPORTANT]:
-**IMPORTANT**: This feature ignores the **Defer software updates** setting a [macOS - Device Restrictions profile](https://docs.microsoft.com/en-us/mem/intune/configuration/device-restrictions-macos#settings-apply-to-user-approved-device-enrollment-automated-device-enrollment-supervised).
+> This feature ignores the **Defer software updates** setting a [macOS - Device Restrictions profile](https://docs.microsoft.com/en-us/mem/intune/configuration/device-restrictions-macos#settings-apply-to-user-approved-device-enrollment-automated-device-enrollment-supervised).

 ## Configuring Software Updates on macOS
 macOS allows the deployment of custom profiles to configure settings.
 Software Updates on macOS can be configured using custom profiles.
 The list of profiles and settings are available in the [Software Update - Apple Device Management Documentation](https://developer.apple.com/documentation/devicemanagement/softwareupdate).